holderbaum-io/think-about-website/pages/blog/twitter-ghosts.md

 Head over to the [Twitter API application form](https://developer.twitter.com/en/apply) and request access as a developer.
 You will have to provide your phone number and a reason why you want access.
-I specifically typed there, that I encountered many fake followers, and I want to use the API to detect and block them automatically.
+I specifically typed there that I encountered many fake followers, and that I want to use the API to detect and block them automatically.

-Twitter will accept the request imidiately by sending you an e-mail.
+Twitter will accept the request immediately by sending you an email.

 ### 2. Create a Twitter App

-If you want to interact with the Twitter API, you have to do this in the context of a so called "Twitter App".
+If you want to interact with the Twitter API you have to do this in the context of a so called "Twitter App".
 An app does not have to be a big application running on phones or in a browser.
 It is merely a context, in which you can make calls to the API.

 Open the [Twitter App Manager](#) and create a new app.
 You can call it whatever you want.
-After doing so, open the App Settings and go to the secrets keys blabla
+After doing so open the App Settings and go to the secrets keys blabla

 ### 3. Install Ghostbuster